 8b.
 I Can't Keep From Crying, Sometimes (1:28)

 4. I'll Make It Easy For You

 5. The Voice Inside Your Head

 8. Reasons Why

-In 2005, the new TYA released another live set, a double-CD called Roadworks.
+In 2005, this same TYA lineup released another live set, a double-CD called Roadworks.
 It's superior to One Night Jammed in every way, with better packaging, sound, song selection (including four from Now), and improved chemistry between Gooch and the three vets.
 This is actually the first TYA live album ever to feature a performance of their one U.S. hit single, "I'd Love To Change The World".
-Gooch seems to have grown more comfortable in his position, though he is still quite a different musician than Alvin Lee.
-Where Lee was primarily influenced by the blues, Gooch sounds like he grew up on a steady diet of classic-rock radio.
-On "I Can't Keep From Crying Sometimes", he once again inserts a medley of familiar hard-rock guitar riffs.
-And he gives "Hear Me Calling" a lot more juice than the original studio version had.
-Purists may object, but this is the new blood of Ten Years After -- and judging from the energy displayed on Roadworks, this band is not planning to throw in the towel for some time.
+Gooch seemed to have grown more comfortable in his position, though he was still quite a different musician than Alvin Lee.
+Where Lee was primarily influenced by the blues, Gooch sounded as if he grew up on a steady diet of classic-rock radio.
+On "I Can't Keep From Crying Sometimes", he once again inserted a medley of familiar hard-rock guitar riffs.
+And he gave "Hear Me Calling" a lot more juice than the original studio version had.
+Purists may have objections, but Roadworks showed that this version of Ten Years After certainly did not lack energy or determination.

 1. King Of The Blues